Written by Dr James Tan

 Making an Appointment with an Orthopaedic Doctor in Singapore

 Sports injuries can be a major source of pain and discomfort for athletes, and it’s important to seek proper sports injury treatment to prevent long-term damage.
 Foot pain and tennis elbow are common problems among athletes, particularly those who play sports that involve overhead motions or repetitive use of the forearm muscles and tendons.
-Effective shoulder pain management and tennis elbow treatment often involve a combination of physical therapy, medication, and lifestyle changes.
+Effective shoulder pain treatment and tennis elbow treatment often involve a combination of physical therapy, medication, and lifestyle changes.
 If you’re experiencing pain or discomfort related to a sports injury, it’s important to seek help from a qualified orthopaedic doctor.

 If you’d like to find us directly, visit one of our clinics below:

-Singapore 228510
+Singapore 248649

 Mount Alvernia Hospital